corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config/secrets.md

 {{< note >}}

-* Any configuration items can be configured as sensitive or not.
-It is up to you to decide if a particular configuration item should be treated as sensitive.
+* Any configuration items can be configured as secret or not.
+It is up to you to decide if a particular configuration item should be treated as secret.
 * You can not use both Default Secrets Service encrypted secrets and Vault secret references in the same Corda configuration.

 {{< /note >}}